smn/richmond/README.md

     $ pip -E ./ve/ install -r config/requirements.pip

-Running Richmond
+Running Vumi
 ----------------

-Richmond is implemented using a [Pub/Sub][pubsub] design using the [Competing Consumer pattern][competing consumers].
+Vumi is implemented using a [Pub/Sub][pubsub] design using the [Competing Consumer pattern][competing consumers].

-Richmond is started as a `richmond_service` plugin for Twisted.
+Vumi is started as a `vumi_service` plugin for Twisted.

-Every Richmond services connects to RabbitMQ and allows for both consuming and publishing of messages.
-Richmond allows for connecting incoming and outoing messages to a backend of workers.
+Every Vumi services connects to RabbitMQ and allows for both consuming and publishing of messages.
+Vumi allows for connecting incoming and outoing messages to a backend of workers.

-Richmond currently has a TruTeq service that allows for receiving and sending of USSD messages over TruTeq's SSMI protocol.
+Vumi currently has a TruTeq service that allows for receiving and sending of USSD messages over TruTeq's SSMI protocol.
 The TruTeq service connects to the SSMI service and connects to RabbitMQ.
 It publishes all incoming messages over SSMI as JSON to the receive queue in RabbitMQ and it publishes all incoming messages over the send queue back to TruTeq over SSMI.

 The worker reads all incoming JSON objects on the receive queue and publishes a response back to the send queue for the TruTeq service to publish over SSMI.

 Make sure you update the configuration file in `config/truteq.cfg` and start the broker:

     $ source ve/bin/activate
-    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.truteq.service.pid -n \
+    (ve)$ twistd --pidfile=tmp/pids/twistd.vumi.truteq.service.pid -n \
-        richmond_service \
+        vumi_service \
-        --service=richmond.services.truteq.service.USSDService \
+        --service=vumi.services.truteq.service.USSDService \
         --config=config/truteq.cfg
     ...

     $ source ve/bin/activate
-    (ve)$ twistd --pidfile=tmp/pids/twistd.richmond.truteq.worker.1.pid -n \
+    (ve)$ twistd --pidfile=tmp/pids/twistd.vumi.truteq.worker.1.pid -n \
-        richmond_service \
+        vumi_service \
-        --service richmond.campaigns.vumi.VumiUSSDWorker \
+        --service vumi.campaigns.vumi.VumiUSSDWorker \
         --config=config/truteq.cfg
     ...

-The worker's --service/-s option allows you to specify a class that subclasses `richmond.services.base.RichmondService`.
+The worker's --service/-s option allows you to specify a class that subclasses `vumi.services.base.VumiService`.

 Remove the `-n` option to have `twistd` run in the background.
 The `--pidfile` option isn't necessary, `twistd` will use 'twistd.pid' by default.
 However, since we could have multiple brokers and workers running at the same time on the same machine it is good to be explicit since `twistd` will assume an instance is already running if 'twistd.pid' already exists.

 Creating a custom worker
 ------------------------

 We'll create a worker that responds to USSD json objects.
-We'll subclass the `richmond.services.worker.PubSubWorker`.
+We'll subclass the `vumi.services.worker.PubSubWorker`.
 Workers should always start a queue consumer and a queue publisher.
 For our example it should start a publisher for publishing outgoing USSD messages to the TruTeq service and it should start a consumer for receiving incoming USSD messages from the TruTeq service.

 A basic TruTeq consumer is provided and it provides the following functions.
 They're called for each of the relevant messages that arrive over the queue.